Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 Now we're going to test this with Postman.
 Make sure you're logged in and request the bands on route /bands.
 It will now show an empty result because we don't have permission yet.

-We can use a POST API call to /bands/1 to grant some permissions on the admins role:
+We can use a PUT API call to /bands/1 to grant some permissions on the admins role:

 ````````````````````````````````````````````````````````````````````````````````
 {"data": {"roles" :  [{"roleId": 1, "readAccess": true, "editAccess": true}]}}